-- Provide an audited financial statement prepared by a CPA, as of the company’s most recent fiscal year end or a more recent date.
-The financial statement must reflect a minimum tangible net worth of $250,000.
+- Provide evidence of a minimum tangible business net worth of $250,000 through an audited financial statement prepared by a CPA, as of the company’s most recent fiscal year end or a more recent date.

 - Provide a Business Plan as to how business will be conducted.
 If applicant is a residential mortgage loan servicer, include a mitigation program in the event of a loss.

-- Provide a Management Chart that includes offices, managers, and divisions.
+- Provide a Management Chart that includes mangers, offices, and divisions.

 How Much Will This Bond Cost?